 The second purpose of the assignment is to make sure everyone contributes to the class discussion at least once.
 Public speaking is an important skill for everyone, and this is a simple way to get started.
 Verbal reports can be made from your seat; you do not have to come in front of the class.
 If you are nervous about speaking to groups, you can write out your statement and read it.
-If you are petrified of public speaking, you can refuse, but note that you lose the 10 percent of your final grade if you do not present on Nov 19.
+If you are petrified of public speaking, you can refuse, but you lose the 10 percent of your final grade.
 Most students find this to be a positive experience, because it is a chance to get up on your soap box.
 We will have brief discussion or comment on each verbal report.
 If you want to ask a question to the class or instructor at the end of your report, that is fine.